calyau/maxima/crosscompile-windows/README.txt

 make package

-This will download the required Software (CLISP, Gnuplot, Maxima, wXmaxima, wXwidgets, Tcl, Tk, jsMath TeX Fonts) from the internet into the directory "download".
+This will download the required Software (CLISP, Gnuplot, Maxima, wxMaxima, wxWidgets, Tcl, Tk, jsMath TeX Fonts) from the internet into the directory "download".

 The packages will be compiled (if necessary) and a Windows installer for Maxima is generated.

-This should work (at least) on Ubuntu, Debian and Opensuse.
+This should work (at least) on Ubuntu, Debian and openSUSE (I hope on other Linux-Distributions too...).
 (if you want you may even omit the first "make")

 Instead of "make clean" just remove everything in the build directory.